sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 1. Open the **manage credentials** pane:

      <a href="../images/cb-ui2.png" target="_blank" title="click to enlarge"><img src="../images/cb-ui2.png" width="650" title="Azure Portal"></a>

+1. (Perform this step only if you launched Cloudbreak from the resource manager template) Select the GCP cloud provider and then click **+create credential**.

 2. Click **Next**.
 3. On the **Configure credentials** page, provide the following parameters: